On-Archa

 The On-Archa (Он-Арча) is a river in Naryn District of Naryn Region of Kyrgyzstan.
 It is a right tributary of the river Naryn.
 The 75 km long On-Archa drains a basin area of 1570 km^{2}, and has annual average flow rate - 9.92 m^{3}/s.
+In its upper reaches it is known as Soltonsary and Köktorpok.
+The Soltonsary originates in the Karazhorğo and Kapkatash ranges, while the Köktorpok rises from glaciers on the northern slopes of the Nura Range.